 Ongoing clinical trials

-There’s also a clinical trial that’s testing the use of both Calquence and Venclexta in the treatment of CLL or SLL that hasn’t responded to another medication or has come back after treatment.
+There’s also a clinical trial that’s looking at the use of both Calquence and Venclexta in the treatment of CLL or SLL that hasn’t responded to another medication or has come back after treatment.
 In this study, both medications are being used together, either with or without the addition of obinutuzumab (Gazyva).

 Costs